Americanization (immigration): World War I

 Interest in the foreign born in the United States was quickened by the outbreak of World War I in 1914.
 Although the United States remained neutral until April 1917, the war in Europe cast attention on the many recent immigrants in the United States.
 Of special concern was the issue of their political loyalty, whether to the United States or to their mother country, and the long-term tension regarding assimilation into American society.

 Numerous agencies became active, such as the Councils of National Defense, the United States Department of the Interior, the Food Administration and other federal agencies charged with the task of uniting the people of the United States in support of the war aims of the government.
 The National Americanization Committee (NAC) was by far the most important private organization in the movement.
 It was directed by Frances Kellor.
 Second in importance was the Committee for Immigrants in America, which helped fund the Division of Immigrant Education in the federal Bureau of Education.
 While John Foster Carr, a publisher and propagandist for Americanization, was convinced that the American public library was the most effective Americanization force.
-He joined the American Library Association on 1913, with the hope that American libraries would use his publications in their Americanization work with immigrants.
+He joined the American Library Association in 1913, with the hope that American libraries would use his publications in their Americanization work with immigrants.
 A year later he founded the Immigrant Publication Society of New York, which published his guidebooks for immigrants as well as handbooks and pamphlets on Americanization topics for librarians and social workers.

 Frederic C. Howe, Commissioner at Ellis Island, asked mayors nationwide to make July 4, 1915, Americanization night in their communities.